 Bonus points if you learn it from a local for proper pronunciation (and interaction with a new local bestie).

-…the cold weather that Morocco exhibits.
-Oh, and yes there is SNOW in Morocco!
+Yes, Morocco actually has seasons and despite what you may think, it’s not just hot.
+There’s even SNOW in Morocco!
 So if you’re going during the winter months, don’t forget that jacket, like I nearly did…

 35. Gawk at the Atlas Mountains

 …from almost anywhere in the country!
 They take over so much of Morocco, you can even see them driving to the desert!
 They are ridiculously beautiful and dramatic.

 36. Have a Bit of a Party in an Oasis

 …at Paradise Valley, sans alcohol of course!
 But this place is usually pumping with people having fun, cliff jumping into the large pools of water, and sunning their buns.
 Just make sure to go when it’s actually wet!
 Paradise Valley makes for a great half day trip from the coast.

 We found one in Ouarzazate for 2.50!
 And a bottle of wine for under $15…it’s like a treasure hunt in the smaller towns to find alcohol for a reasonable price.
 It’s also totally fine NOT to drink.
 But after nearly three months without alcohol, we felt we deserved some when we actually found it.

 …up to Toubkal or just around the valleys if you’re not that extreme/don’t have enough time.
 This may be the closest you will get to snow depending what time of year you come.
 Here’s a guide to a day in Imlil.